NunuM/smart_mirror/README.md

 Smart Mirror Project

 ## QT - UI
 The GUI was made with QT framework.
 The comunication is done via DBUS.
-Several interfaces are exposed via DBUS, so that the UI can be populatated with data to several widgets that can be displayed:
+Several interfaces are exposed via DBUS.

+#### Widgets implemented

 * Applications: list of widgets that are installed.
 * Media: list of movies.